Doug Burleigh, June 12, 2019

 La Jolla Cove can be hazardous for swimming when the surf is up because of the rocks and local conditions that exist during surf.
 When the surf is up in the Cove, consider swimming at La Jolla Shores instead of the Cove, as the Shores has no rocks, it has a sandy bottom, the waves come straight in towards you, and the surf is usually smaller at the Shores.

 Heed the lifeguards’ warnings.
-When the surf is up they usually recommend (or require) fins and say it’s for “experts only”.
+When the surf is up they usually recommend (or require) fins and say it’s for “expert swimmers only”.
+They rarely close the cove to swimmers.

 Know your limits; the life you save may be your own.